keverw/BCExportAllPrivKeys/readme.md

 You also need to open `export.js` and edit `password` to match the RPC password you set, and `walletPassword` set to your passphase or leave it blank if none set.
 Then once everything is installed and you done changing config options then run `node export.js` and in the same folder once it finshes up you'll have a `keys.txt` file with one priviate key per line.

+If this script was any help to you, feel free to donate BTC to me `12ASN4Rb4hDnzbjaQqdmK8MzRQcCiTDVBi`.